jjlynch2/QA3D/README.md

 * knitr

 ## Julia Dependencies
+The following will be installed automatically:
 * Distributed
 * SharedArrays

-## Other Dependencies
+## Other Windows Dependencies
+The following needs to be installed manually:
 * Requires MiKTeX for Windows https://miktex.org/download
 * Requires Pandoc for Windows https://pandoc.org/installing.html
 * Julia must be in your PATH to run.
-On Windows this may need to be added manually.